messi14/OnlineTutor/README.md

 8. Add assessments or add a student for a particular assessment
 9. Also, a summary page describing the school or college (like total boards in the school, total students, batches, classes)

-Note: This site has been built using php, bootstrap 3, html 5, jquery, javascript, etc. Not to mention this site has been built by me in just 2 days without getting any sleep starting from the overall system design to working out databases to making the UI look simple and elegant.
+Note: This site has been built using php, bootstrap 3, html 5, jquery, javascript, etc. Not to mention, I've built this site in just 2 days without any sleep, starting from the overall system design to working out database tables to making the UI look simple and elegant.
 Feel free to use it or go through the code or extend it.

 Cheers!